Keeps Review: The Truth About Their Hair Loss Treatments?

 Key Takeaways

-• The science mostly supports the core treatments offered by Keeps – both finasteride and minoxidil reliably slow hair loss and promote regrowth for many men.
+• Supported by science.
+The science supports the core treatments offered by Keeps – both finasteride and minoxidil reliably slow hair loss and promote regrowth for many men.
+Keeps also offers both medications orally and topically, which adds to the convenience and flexibility of their platform.

 What Causes Male Pattern Hair Loss?

-Dihydrotestosterone (DHT) is the key androgen driving follicular miniaturization and AGA.
+DHT is the key androgen driving follicular miniaturization and AGA.
 The 5-alpha reductase (5AR) enzyme binds to free testosterone and converts it into DHT.
-The DHT then binds to cells via androgen receptors and influences the behaviour of the cell, ultimately resulting in follicle miniaturization.
+DHT then binds to cells via androgen receptors and influences the behavior of those cells.
+In AGA-sensitive hair follicles, this interaction ultimately results in increased rates of hair shedding, followed by progressive hair follicle miniaturization – both of which tend to worsen without treatment.

 What Does Keeps Offer?

 Keeps offers a range of treatments for hair loss, with a focus on minoxidil and finasteride.
-In addition to these, they offer various other products, including shampoos, a styling product, and supplements.
+In addition, they offer various other products, including shampoos, a styling product, and supplements.
 Their Rx offerings include reliable, clinically-proven products delivered in multiple formats, such as sprays, gels, and pills.

-We will investigate their product range, exploring what their catalog offers, whether the science backs their claims, and if Keeps is really the best option
+We will investigate their product range, exploring what their catalog offers, and examine if the science backs their claims.

 Keeps Finasteride (1mg Oral)